clearlydefined/service/README.md

    * HARVEST_AZBLOB_CONTAINER_NAME= name of container holding harvested data
    * PORT= Defaults to 3000, like a lot of other dev setups.
 Set this if you are running more than one service that uses that port.

+### `AUTH_CURATION_TEAM`
+The GitHub team whose members have permission to programmatically write to the curation repo for this environment (e.g., merge pull requests).
+If left unset, **anyone** can do these operations.

+### `AUTH_HARVEST_TEAM`
+The GitHub team whose members have permission to programmatically queue requests to harvest data.
+That is, they can POST to the /harvest endpoint.
+If left unset, **anyone** can do these operations.

 ***
 ***